The Legend of Frenchie King: Production

 The movie was Bardot's third Western, following Viva Maria and Shalako.
 It was also Cardinale's third Western, after The Professionals and Once Upon a Time in the West.

 Paul Wheeler says he was approached by Michael Deeley to write a buddy Western for Brigitte Bardot.
 He was paid £1,000 to do the job in two days.
 Wheeler says this film was not made.

 At one stage the film was called Love on Horseback.
-Filming took place in Spain near Madrid amd started in June 1971.
+Filming took place in Spain near Madrid and started in June 1971.

 Finance was partly provided by Hemdale.